tylerthecoder/TylerCraft/DEVLOG.md

 ## 1 / 17 / 23

 It now renders the chunks made in rust to the screen using the chunk mesh.
 Looks like it is including a couple extra faces that aren't needed but that can be fixed with time.

+# 2 / 15 / 23

+I've still been working here and there.
+Found a bug in the ray detection on the plane level.
+Test should be failing need to figure out why.

+# 2 / 21 / 23

+Finally got the ray intersection working.
+Wasn't considering the outward facing planes correctly.
+Only thing left is to fix the mesh rendering.
+It is off when you place new blocks.